rodneytals/Apple-10k-advanced-rag-project/MONTH 2/Week 2/day11.md

-# Day 11 — Teaching the System to Catch Its Own Mistakes
+# Day 11.
+Teaching the System to Catch Its Own Mistakes

 ## What problem was I solving today?

 Every system you've built so far trusted two things without question: that its search actually found the right information, and that its answer actually used that information correctly.
 Day 11 stopped trusting both.
-You built two independent safety checks — one that runs *before* the answer is written (checking whether the search results were even good enough to use), and one that runs *after* (checking whether the written answer actually matches what was found).
+You built two independent safety checks. one that runs *before* the answer is written (checking whether the search results were even good enough to use), and one that runs *after* (checking whether the written answer actually matches what was found).
 Think of it like a kitchen with two separate inspections: one checking the ingredients before cooking starts, one checking the finished dish before it leaves the kitchen.

 ## What did I actually type, and what does it mean?

-**Cell 2 — Turning a search result into a trust score**
+**Cell 2.
+Turning a search result into a trust score**
 ```python
 RELEVANCE_THRESHOLD = 0.5